top of page

 Hurtigruten Pole to Pole - Week 13

-In the final week of our 13-week Pole to Pole cruise on the MS Roald Amundsen with Hurtigruten Expeditions, we experience the big white wonder of the world and our 7th continent - Antarctica.
+In the final week of our 13-week Pole to Pole cruise on the MS Roald Amundsen with Hurtigruten Expeditions, we will experience the great white wonder of the world and our seventh continent—Antarctica.

 Day 85 - At Sea, Cape Horn & Drake Passage